15 U.S. Cities Losing Millions in Tourism Business Under Donald Trump

 Next: This tourism hub saw a sea change immediately in 2017.

 The attractions in Orlando bring legions of tourists from around the world every year, especially ones from Latin America.
 However, there was a sudden change in the numbers beginning January 2017.
 According to stats from the National Travel and Tourism Office, Orlando airports saw a 20% drop in foreign visitors in the first month of Trump’s presidency.
-Disney World and the rest of Orlando remain popular, but foreign money has not flowed at the same level.
+Disney World and the rest of Orlando remain popular, but foreign money hasn’t flowed at the same level.

 Next: Mexican tourists started skipping this spot in favor of Baja beaches.